 Make sure you've looked at all the relevant criteria with these handy dandy checklists!

-In today's Information Age, one can find a wealth of information on almost any topic.
+Anyone can find a wealth of information on almost any topic on the internet.

 The challenge is to sift through a huge amount of information and identify sources that are not only appropriate but also reliable.